The most frequently asked questions about finding and acquiring London office space can be found here…

 Rental Costs vary tremendously across London.
 The most expensive office space can be found in the West End – Mayfair and St.James’s.
 And the cheapest per square foot is currently Clerkenwell and the City Fringes in East London (although this may change, given the regeneration project surrounding the 2012 Olympics, and government-backed initiatives like Tech City, which has seen an explosion of new start-ups in the area) – We have a comprehensive rental guide detailing costs for the major London commercial districts.Back to top

 Serviced offices are used by a vast range of businesses in different industry sectors, from single person companies, to well-established, large corporations.
-Some of the most common businesses that rent serviced office space include start-ups, SMEs, and companies needing temporary or highly flexible space.Back to top
+Some of the most common businesses that rent serviced office space in London include start-ups, SMEs, and companies needing temporary or highly flexible space.Back to top

 Commonly known as a desk, a workstation is the amount of space typically allocated to one person/tenant/employee.
 Usually, a single workstation will include a desk, chair and telephone, with the option to include further facilities to suit specific requirements.Back to top